creditforce/creditforce.github.io/contactus.md

       <div class="col-md-8 message">
         <h3>Send us a message</h3>
         <p>
-          You can contact us with anything related to React. <br/> We'll get in touch with you as soon as possible.
+          You can contact us with anything related to Dispute Hero. <br/> We'll get in touch with you as soon as possible.
         </p>
         <form role="form" id="contact-form" method="post">
           <div class="form-group">